 The “Written Statement of Employment Particulars” explained

-A “Written Statement of Employment Particulars” is the part of an employment contract that has to be given in writing within two months of an employee starting work.
+A “Written Statement of Employment Particulars” is the written part of an employment contract.
+It comprises of two parts; the main document (the “Principle Statement”), which must be issued on the first day of employment, and the Wider Written Statement that has to be given in writing two months of an employee starting work.

 In the equine industry, there is often confusion surrounding the provision of an “employment contract”.
 The Written Statement of Employment Particulars (this sets out your main employment terms) is not always given to those working in the equine industry, and employers and employees alike therefore wrongly believe they don’t have an employment contract!
 As detailed in our article Employment Contracts in the Equine Industry, a statutory employment ‘contract’ begins as soon as a job seeker accepts a job offer, and both employer and employee have legal obligations to each other, even before the new employee’s start date and this doesn’t have to be an agreement in writing!
 However, every employer must, by law, issue a Written Statement of Employment Particulars within 2 months of the employee’s start date – even if you are simply a private family employing a sole charge groom.

 Obviously, we are not legal experts, but we are experts in equine recruitment, so the following information is for guidance only.
 We always advise taking expert legal advice on your specific circumstances.